 Your gynaecologist will inform you about all possible examinations at the beginning of your pregnancy.
 You will also be advised to have a whooping cough vaccination from around the 30th week of pregnancy.
 The preventive medical check-ups may also take place in rotation with a midwife.

 All the results of the individual examinations are recorded.
-Regardless of the result of our pregnancy calculator, the expected date of birth can change again during the first trimester, because the results of the gynaecologist's examinations are decisive for determining the expected date of delivery.
+Regardless of the result of our Pregnancy Calculator, the expected date of birth can change again during the first trimester, as the results of the gynaecologist's examinations are decisive for determining the expected date of delivery.

 Preparation is the be-all and end-all

-Regardless of the expected date of delivery, you should prepare yourself from now on for the coming weeks and months.
+Regardless of the expected date of delivery, prepare yourself from now on for the coming weeks and months.

 Your body is now working at full speed and has to master many challenges.
-Keep yourself fit for this - eat a balanced diet and get enough exercise.
-You should also think about the birth: Where, how and with whom should it take place?
-Together with your partner, look for a name for the little one and create a nice home for it.
+Keep yourself fit for this, eat a balanced diet and get enough exercise.
+You should also think about the birth: where, how and with whom should it take place?
+Together with your partner, look for a name for your baby and create a nice home for him/her.
 Your nest-building instinct will certainly be stimulated.
 Find out early on what is necessary for life with a newborn child.